Best Crypto Cards in Indonesia (2026)

 Cost of Living and Spending Scenarios

-Indonesia's cost of living varies dramatically between Jakarta and the rest of the country:
+Indonesia's cost of living varies widely between Jakarta and the rest of the country:

 - Jakarta: IDR 5-12 million rent/month ($310-750, 1-bed, Menteng/Kuningan expensive, Cempaka Putih/Kelapa Gading moderate), IDR 2-4 million groceries, IDR 1.5-3 million dining